djalbat/easy-with-style/README.md

 ## Example

 Not an example as such.
 It allows you to test out CSS against the built-in CSS lexer and parser.
-This is the first port of call should you suspect that your CSS is not being parsed correctly.
+It is available from the This is the first port of call should you suspect that your CSS is not being parsed correctly.
 Both the lexical entries and BNF that make up the CSS grammar can be altered on the fly.
 Pull requests are welcome for improvements to either.

 ## Creating primitive elements with style